 Questions and inquiries regarding applicant treatment relative to Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights Act of 1968, Executive Order 11063, E.O.
-13166 or the Fair Housing Act Amendments of 1988 should be addressed by mail to the following person responsible for related policies: For individual designated to handle Title VI, etc. issues - Catherine Bowler, Executive Director, 32 Canal St., Laconia, NH 03246, (603) 524-2212, TTY (711) (National Relay).
+13166 or the Fair Housing Act Amendments of 1988 should be addressed by mail to the following person responsible for related policies: Catherine Bowler, Executive Director, 32 Canal St., Laconia, NH 03246 (603) 524-2112, TTY Number: (711) National Telecommunications Relay Service.
 This person is not directly involved in the day-to-day decision-making process involving admitting applicants to the property.